latilongitude/GNSS_FootballTactical/README.md

 ### 4.3 Pre-set helpful notification

 > [!IMPORTANT]
-> The following notifications (not warning) are designed to inform users of necessary file preparation
+> The following notifications (not warning) are designed to inform users of necessary file preparation.

 As mentioned above, positional data files should contain column "Timestamp", "Latitude", and "Longitude".